junbetterway/spring-data-elasticsearch-basic/README.md

 * **Repositories**: We define methods in an interface, and Elasticsearch queries are generated from method names at runtime.
 * **ElasticsearchRestTemplate**: We create queries with method chaining and native queries to have more control over creating Elasticsearch queries in relatively complex scenarios.
 The repository approach may not be suitable when we need granular control over how we create our queries or when the team already has expertise with Elasticsearch syntax.

 For this tutorial, we will combine both and expose APIs to each for testing purposes.
-In addition, we created **AccountCustomRepository** and use it as the interface using the **ElasticsearchRestTemplate** then extending it by **AccountRepository** to provide abstraction on its invoking services.
+In addition, we created **AccountCustomRepository** and use it as the interface using the **ElasticsearchRestTemplate** then extending it by our normal Spring Data **AccountRepository** to provide abstraction on its invoking services.

 ## Run the needed dependencies: Elasticsearch instance